th3happybit/weather_app/README.md

 # Weather App

-A weather app, with smooth experience and nice UI design.
+A weather app, with smooth experience and nice UI design, Can be Installed as "Progressive Web App" from the browser.

 [Demo](https://amine-louni.github.io/weather_app/)